An Interactive Greedy Approach to Group Sparsity in High Dimensions: Theoretical Results

 \section{Theoretical Results}

-This section provides theoretical analysis of Algorithm~\ref{alg:general}.
-Using $\bar\w$ in \eqref{eq:groupl0} as a useful benchmark, we consider performance of IGA estimator $\w^{(k)}$ under a general criterion function $Q$ in Section~\ref{subsec:results_general}.
+This section provides theoretical analysis of Algorithm~\ref{alg:general} and Algorithm~\ref{alg:gdt}.
+Using $\bar\w$ in \eqref{eq:groupl0} as a useful benchmark, we consider performance of IGA and GIGA estimator $\w^{(k)}$ under a general criterion function $Q$ in Section~\ref{subsec:results_general}.
 Building on key results from this general setting in Section~\ref{subsec:results_general}, we study sparse linear models in Section~\ref{sec:least} and sparse logistic regression in Section~\ref{subsec:logisticReg} to provide valuable insights into coefficient estimation and group support recovery.